ocgineer/ocgineer.github.io/index.md

 ## Streamlabs OBS is stuck on rainbow-colored Streamlabs logo

-1. Try logging out of Streamlabs OBS, restart application, and log back in.
+Try logging out of Streamlabs OBS, restart application, and log back in.

-If the above did not work, or recovered your scenes do the following, it will be tricky.

-2. Close Streamlabs OBS
-3. Navigate (or winlogo + r) in Windows to `%appdata%\slobs-client\SceneCollections`
-4. Open up `manifest.json` in a text editor.
-5. Change any `false` you see to `true` and save the file.
-6. Delete any other file in `SceneCollections` **except** `manifest.json`
-7. Start Streamlabs OBS

-To recover your scenes from before version 0.8.9

-8. Close Streamlabs OBS
-9. Navigate (or winlogo + r) in Windows to `%appdata%\slobs-client`
-10. Delete `SceneCollections`
-11. Start Streamlabs OBS again.

-If step 7-8 did not work, reimport your scenes from an exported .overlay file or start anew by clearing cache and restart (found in settings) to reimport overlays from OBS Studio.
-In the latter case you have to redo your settings as well.

-## Lost my scenes after updating to 0.8.9

-Do the same steps as **Streamlabs OBS is stuck on rainbow-colored Streamlabs logo**

 ## Not capturing desktop audio

 The developers are currently aware of the issue for some users unable to capture desktop audio.
 Some audio management software, like `Nahimic 2` or motherboard audio software like `Realtek HD Audio Manager` or `Sound Blaster Recon` are known to cause issues.
 Try closing that kind of software, and also check Windows taskmanager if any processes with a similiar name are running to be closed.

 You can also try first to select manually the desktop audio device (audio settings), you use as default device in Windows Sound, not setting it to default.
 Alternatively you can set it to disabled and add in the scene you want desktop audio an `Audio Output Capture` and select the device that is set as default device in Windows Sound.

+Perhaps you can rename the executable name of Streamlabs OBS from `Streamlabs OBS.exe` to `obs64.exe`.
+You can find the executable on the installed location, which by default is `c:\program files\streamlabs obs\`.

 As last resort, you can temporary use an alternative program to capture audio like `VoiceMeeter Banana`.
 This program allows you to set it as default device, and then use a *virtual audio cable* into Streamlabs OBS to capture the desktop audio.
 You can find various guides on the internet (like [this one](http://www.ocgineer.com/audio.html)) or Youtube.

 ## Not going live on the service

 Developers are currently aware of the issue.
 You can try the following;

+1. Log out from SLOBS, restart the application as administrator and log back in.
+2. You can also double check your stream key if this is still correct.

+If this did not work either try the following;

 1. Go to `Stream` in settings and select a **different** service than you want to use.
 2. Restart Streamlabs OBS.